 Yes.
 To give a consultant access to your current questionnaire(s), the Main User can set them up as a Contributor on behalf of their organization via their dashboard.
 This will give them the ability to edit but not to submit the questionnaire.
 The Main User will need to make the actual submission themselves.

-Please note that the Main User for a questionnaire must be from the requested company and not from another organization, such as a consultantancy.
+Please note that the Main User for a questionnaire must be from the requested company and not from another organization, such as a consultancy.

-If the subsidiary organization falls outside the parent reporting boundary, it may disclose to CDP separately.
+We recommend that subsidiaries contact their parent organization to confirm whether its CDP response(s) will include data from the subsidiary organization.
+If a subsidiary organization falls outside this parent reporting boundary, it may disclose to CDP separately.

 Please note that the below is a summary only and companies should refer to the relevant Terms for Responding.
 The Terms can be found via the questionnaires and reporting guidance available on the guidance pages.
 The Terms are also available through the ‘Submit your response’ page of the questionnaire in the ORS.